LGBTQ rights in Serbia: Public opinion

-According to 2021 data by Civil Rights Defenders, while support for same-sex marriage remains low (26%), when broken down into individual rights anticipated to be regulated by the Law on Same Sex Union, there is widespread support for each right (59%-73%).
+According to 2021 data by Civil Rights Defenders, while support for same-sex marriage remains low (26%), when broken down into individual rights anticipated to be regulated by the Law on Same Sex Union, there is widespread support for each right (59%–73%).
 80% of citizens believe LGBTI+ persons should have at least some rights anticipated to be regulated by the Law on Same Sex Union, the second highest among all Western Balkan countries (after Montenegro, which adopted legislation on same-sex registered partnerships in 2020).
-In the case of almost every right, support is significantly higher among younger (18-29) and University-educated respondents from Belgrade and Vojvodina.
+In the case of almost every right, support is significantly higher among younger (18–29) and university-educated respondents from Belgrade and Vojvodina.
 Attitudes towards almost all issues related to the LGBTI+ community have remarkably improved in Serbia over the past 5 years.
 While improvements have been noted, the research shows homophobia is still prevalent on several major accounts across society, such as that 57% believe homosexuality is a disease.

 Over 2/3 of responds believe peaceful Pride marches should be allowed to take place in Belgrade.

+According to a 2022 survey by the World Values Survey, 65% of Serbians disagreed with the statement "homosexual couples are as good parents as other couples".
+The same survey found that 62% of Serbians "would not like to have homosexuals as neighbors".